There we visited China Camp State Park- a historic shrimp-fishing village

 Grove (redwoods), dedicated to her by President Nixon in 1969.

-Plaque of Lady Bird Johnson Grove.)
+Plaque of Lady Bird Johnson Grove in Redwood National Park, 2022

 We drove the Klamath Beach Rd Coastal Loop,